Nursing Program Information Session

-The Certificate of Achievement program is designed for persons who wish to become Practical Nurses.
+The Certificate of Achievement pathway is designed for persons who wish to become Practical Nurses.

-The program combines classroom experience on the Joliet Junior College campus with clinical experience in community health care facilities.
-A student who completes the program is awarded a Certificate of Achievement and is eligible to write the NCLEX-PN for licensure as an L.P.N. in Illinois.
+The pathway combines classroom experience on the Joliet Junior College campus with clinical experience in community health care facilities.
+A student who completes the pathway is awarded a Certificate of Achievement and is eligible to write the NCLEX-PN for licensure as an L.P.N. in Illinois.

 JJC's Nursing Program has a selective admissions process.
 Students will be required to obtain a physical examination with titers and/or immunizations, an annual TB test (also Clinical site specific 2-step TB tests), an American Heart Association Basic Life Support (BLS) Healthcare Provider CPR card, an annual flu shot, a criminal background check and drug screen.
 Forms will be provided upon acceptance into the program.
 These requirements are subject to change.